Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 If updates are available, click on Install now.
 When installation is over, restart the machine if necessary.

-Then check for updates again as new updates could be available, and repeat the above if necessary.
+Then check for updates again as new updates could become available after a reboot, and repeat the above if necessary.

 Also install "Optional quality update" if they are available.